 The workshop will discuss the teaching of History at primary, secondary, and third level, as well as outside the formal education system.
 On the one hand, speakers will discuss policy and curriculum developments over the history of the state.
 On the other, we will think about ways in which public history, material culture, and the digital space can inform History teaching today.
 Dr O’Brien’s keynote will reflect more broadly on the value of teaching History, particularly in the context of the removal of History as a core subject in the Junior cycle.

-To sign up, or if you have any queries please email firstname.lastname@example.org.
 The workshop is being organised by Dr Brian Hughes and Kiara Gregory.